-LOS ANGELES (CNS) - Los Angeles police officer searched today for the gunman who shot to death an off-duty Los Angeles police officer in the Lincoln Heights area of Los Angeles as family, friends, colleagues and civic leaders mourned his passing.
+LOS ANGELES (CNS) - The search continued today for the person who killed an off-duty Los Angeles police officer in the Lincoln Heights area of Los Angeles while family, friends, colleagues and civic leaders mourned his passing.

 Officer Juan Jose Diaz, 24, was shot early Saturday outside a taco stand in the area of Avenue 26 and Artesian Street and was pronounced dead at the scene, police said.

 Diaz had been with the department for two years, according the LAPD's Media Relations Section, and was last assigned to the Professional Standards Bureau.